Douglas-Kodi/millenium/README.md

-## Millenium social network developed in laravel and vue
+# Millenium social network developed in laravel and vue

+## How to use

 ### Install Laravel and Vue